grommet/grommet/src/js/components/Select/README.md

 **icon**

-The icon to be used when rendering the select.
+A custom icon to be used when rendering the select.
 You can use false to not render an icon at all.

 ```
 boolean